Elon in NYC Summer 2020 is canceled. Contact Victoria Lo at firstname.lastname@example.org for more information.

 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your global engagement program.

-All summer students participating in the Elon in NYC summer program will be required to live in The New School’s Loeb Hall residence at 135 E. 12th Street in Manhattan.
-Loeb Hall is a student residence hall, with 24-hour security personnel.
+All summer students participating in the Elon in NYC summer program will be required to live at a residence hall in Manhattan with 24-hour security personnel.
 Students will be issued a swipe card to gain access to the building and their rooms.
 Each suite includes two bedrooms with twin beds, desk, chair, dresser, and wardrobe per student.
 There is a shared bath in each suite and a kitchen with stove, refrigerator, dining table and chairs.
 Suites have Ethernet connections so bring a cable!
 This facility has meeting rooms, exercise equipment, coin operated laundry and a recreation area in the basement.

 Students are responsible for their travel to and from New York City.
-Summer students must arrive at Loeb Hall on Saturday, June 3, 2017 between 12:00 PM and 4:00 PM.
-A representative from Elon will be there to assist with the check-in process.
+A representative from Elon will be there upon arrival to assist with the check-in process.

 The primary source of local transportation within New York City is through the Metropolitan Transportation Authority (MTA) Subway and Bus System.
 A monthly unlimited ride subway pass will be provided to each student for June and July.

 Students are not permitted to have cars in New York City.